 In Canada, the police are empowered to detained and arrest under the Criminal Code of Canada and the common law.
 The police may arrest a person when issued a warrant by a Justice of the Peace or Judge.
-In these instances, the grounds for arrest are judicially reviewed to determine if they are reasonable.
-If the court finds the officer has reasonable grounds, a warrant for arrest will be issued.
+In these instances, the grounds for arrest have been judicially reviewed to determine if they are reasonable.
+If the court finds the officer lacks reasonable grounds, a warrant for arrest will be not issued.

 In certain instances the police are empowered to arrest a person without a warrant.
 Police power to arrest without a warrant are contained in section 495(1) of the Criminal Code: